How do you set up a successful sponsored product campaign?

 Daily bid management in 5 minutes

-We recommend you go through this routine, for each of your products.
+We recommend that you go through this routine for each of your products.
 It may seem a little cumbersome the first time you read it.
 But once you've done it twice, you'll probably find it easy and logical!

-For those who do not enjoy reading, we have created a chart at the end of this chapter that summarizes everything.
+For those who don't like reading, we have created a chart at the end of this chapter that summarizes everything.

 First question for you: do you have ad sales?

-YES, do you have ad sales!
+YES, you have ad sales!
 That's great.
-It's starting to pick up.
+Things are starting to pick up.
 Now, is the amount of your ad sales greater than your expenses?

-your actual ACOS is above your profit expectations (90% vs. 50%, for example).
+Your actual ACOS is above your profit expectations (90% vs. 50%, for example).
 You may want to lower your bids.
 Be careful, do it gradually.
-You don't want to cut your traffic.
+You don't want to cut into your traffic.

 Your actual ACOS is below your profit expectations.
-Man, you are a king!
-But you need to increase your bids to get more traction.
-You're probably under-investing.
+Man, you're a king!
+But you need to increase your bids to gain more traction.
+You're probably underinvesting.

-If you didn't get advertising sales, don't worry.
+If you didn't get any advertising sales, don't worry.

-It takes time to start a new product.
-Also consider additional means, such as increasing the number of reviews you get from organic sales.
+It takes time to launch a new product.
+Also consider additional resources, such as increasing the number of reviews you receive from organic sales.
 The next question for you: are your daily expenses above the budget you had in mind?

-Your daily expenses are above your planned budget.
+Your daily spending is above your planned budget.
 It's time to start lowering your bids.
-A word of warning: if you stay in this situation for several weeks, you're probably not spending enough budget on your launch.
+A word of caution: if you remain in this situation for several weeks, you are probably not spending enough of your budget on your launch.
 Consider adjusting your launch strategy.

 Your spending is below your planned budget.
-Next, check the number of impressions you're getting from your ads.
+Next, check the number of impressions you are getting from your ads.
 Are you getting enough impressions?
-This is a more difficult question because the threshold is specific to each vendor.
-Compare your numbers to existing products.
-To give you an idea: with a 0.1% click-through rate and a 2% conversion rate, you need 50,000 impressions for a conversion.
+This is a more difficult question, because the threshold is specific to each seller.
+Compare your numbers with existing products.
+To give you an idea: with a click-through rate of 0.1% and a conversion rate of 2%, you need 50,000 impressions for one conversion.

 If you're not getting enough impressions, it's time to increase your bids.
 You need to generate more traffic to get your first conversions.

-If you are getting a lot of impressions, you probably have a conversion problem not related to advertising.
-Lower your bids and try to understand what affects your conversion rate.
-Check your availability, check your price competition, check your detail page content, check your reviews.
+If you are getting a lot of impressions, you probably have a conversion problem that is not related to advertising.
+Lower your bids and try to understand what is affecting your conversion rate.
+Check your availability, check your price competition, check the content of your detail page, check your reviews.

-Bid adjustments in a chart (for those who don't like to read)
+Bid adjustments in a graph (for those who don't like reading)

-In the beginning you should do it every day.
-After a week or two, and if your performance was good enough in the past few days, you can delay the adjustments.
-Check your results every two or three days and adjust the bids accordingly.
+In the beginning, you should do this every day.
+After a week or two, and if your performance has been good enough in recent days, you can postpone the adjustments.
+Check your results every two to three days and adjust your bids accordingly.

-How much should you increase or decrease bids ?
+How much should you increase or decrease your bids?

-First of all, you should make bid adjustments gradually.
-You really want to avoid big swings that destroy the work you've already done.
-Don't forget that your auto campaigns also build an asset: the list of keywords and product pages that drive conversions to your products.
-This data will come in handy for you in the future.
+First and foremost, you should make bid adjustments gradually.
+You want to avoid really big fluctuations that undo the work you've already done.
+Don't forget that your auto campaigns also build up an asset: the list of keywords and product pages that drive conversion to your products.
+This data will come in handy in the future.

 When it comes to bid adjustments, the rule of thumb is to adjust your bids up or down in proportion to your goal.
 Let's go through a few examples.

 Your spending is above your planned budget.
-Let's assume you spent $30 yesterday and your daily budget is about $10.
+Let's assume that you spent $30 yesterday and that your daily budget is approximately $10.
 You want to lower your bids.
-You have spent three times more (3x) than what you planned to spend.
-I recommend that you lower (divide) your bids by a factor of 3x.
-If you bid $1, lower your bid to $0.33 ($1 / 3 = $0.33).
+You have spent three times (3x) more than you planned to spend.
+I recommend that you lower your bids (divide them) by a factor of 3x.
+If you were bidding $1, lower your bid to $0.33 ($1 / 3 = $0.33).
 Be careful, that's a big swing.
-All things being equal, you should still be close to your planned budget.
+If everything else stays the same, you should still be close to your planned budget.

-Your spending is greater than the amount of ad sales you get.
-Let's assume you spent $25 and got $10 in ad sales.
-You spend two times and a half more (2.5x) than what you get in terms of ad sales.
-The same logic, you can divide your bids by 2.5, to try to achieve an actual ACOS of 100%.
-If you bid $1.5, you can adjust your bid to $0.6.
+Your expenses exceed the amount of advertising sales you receive.
+Let's assume you spent $25 and received $10 in ad sales.
+You are spending two and a half times (2.5x) more than what you are getting in terms of ad sales.
+Using the same logic, you can divide your bids by 2.5 to try to achieve a true ACOS of 100%.
+If you were bidding $1.50, you could adjust your bid to $0.60.
 Again, that's a big swing.
-If you can bear the cost, it is better to lower your bids gradually.
-Go down to $1 for one or two days and see what the results are before you decide to bid $0.6.
+If you can bear the cost, it's better to gradually lower your bids.
+Go down to $1 for a day or two and see what the results are before you decide to bid $0.60.

-Your actual ACOS is above your earnings expectations.
-Let's assume your actual ACOS is 90% and your profit expectations are about 45%.
+Your actual ACOS is above your profit expectations.
+Let's assume that your actual ACOS is 90% and your profit expectation is around 45%.
 You want to lower your bids.
-In this example, your actual ACOS is twice as large (2x) as your expected profit.
-So when you lower your bids, you don't want to go below half the current value.
-I recommend you lower your bids (divide) by a factor of 1.5x.
-If you bid $0.75, adjust to $0.5.
+In this example, your actual ACOS is twice (2x) as high as your expected profit.
+When you lower your bids, you don't want to go below half of the current value.
+I recommend lowering (dividing) your bids by a factor of 1.5x.
+If you were bidding $0.75, adjust to $0.5.